The Cascade Identity: 2SLS as a Policy Parameter in Capacity-Constrained Settings: The Cascade Identity

+The cascade recursion~\eqref{eq:cascade_recursion} is derived from the primitives fixed supply and queue-based reallocation.
+It is not assumed to match the econometric objects.
+To verify that the identity is not an artifact of the algebraic setup, Appendix~\ref{app:simulation} computes~$T_k$ independently by brute force: expanding a program by one slot in a fully simulated multi-round admissions system with retakes, programme switching, new cohorts, noncompliance, and defiers.
+It then sums up the resulting outcome changes across all individuals.
+The 2SLS coefficient $\hat{\beta}_k$, estimated on the same simulated data, agrees with this experimentally computed~$T_k$ to within sampling error (paired $t$-statistics of 1.35 and 0.60 across 1{,}000 replications).

-\begin{remark}[Generality beyond queues] The proof uses only two properties: the reduced-form identity $\bfRF = \Pi^T \bfbeta$ and the cascade equation~\eqref{eq:cascade}.
+\begin{remark}[Generality beyond queues] The proof uses only two ingredients: the reduced-form identity $\mathbf{RF} = \Pi^T\boldsymbol{\beta}$ and the cascade equation~\eqref{eq:cascade}.
 The first is definitional.
-The second follows from any allocation mechanism in which (i) total supply of each good is fixed and (ii) the instrument is the variable through which a marginal supply expansion is transmitted to individual allocations.
+The second follows from any allocation mechanism in which (i)~total supply of each good is fixed and (ii)~the instrument is the variable through which a marginal supply expansion is transmitted to individual allocations.
 Ranked queues are one such mechanism; competitive markets with price instruments are another.
-Appendix~\ref{app:general} states and proves the cascade identity for an arbitrary allocation mechanism, showing that the fixed-supply condition---not the institutional form of the mechanism---is the essential assumption. \end{remark}
+Appendix~\ref{app:general} proves the cascade identity for an arbitrary allocation mechanism, showing that the fixed-supply condition, and not the institutional form, is the essential assumption. \end{remark}

+\begin{remark}[Potential outcomes] The cascade identity can also be derived in the potential outcomes framework.
+The notation is more cumbersome without matrices, but Appendix~\ref{sec:threeprog} works through a two-program (plus outside option) example with ordered treatments, connecting each term in the 2SLS coefficient to a specific complier transition. \end{remark}